-In C/C++, the call would be at the beginning of your main () function.
+In C/C++, the function call would be at the beginning of the main () function.

-The call might look like this:
+The function call might look like this:

 '''

 if (!ProfilerInit(collectDetailed, bestTimeBase, 20, 5))

 {

-// your profiled code
+// your profiled source code

 }

 '''

 Of course, your parameters may vary depending upon how many routines you have and the depth of your calling chains.